-12. In the group stage the batting side shall be responsible for providing umpires and for scoring.
+12. In the pool stage the batting side shall be responsible for providing umpires and for scoring.
 In the knock-out stages neutral umpires and scorers will be provided where possible.
 Neutral umpires and alternative balls to those provided may be used during any match with the prior agreement of both captains.

 Matches with no clear result

-13. A group stage match shall be deemed tied, and teams receive 1 point each, if both teams have scored the same number of runs at the end of the match regardless of how many wickets either side has lost.
+13. A pool stage match shall be deemed tied, and teams receive 1 point each, if both teams have scored the same number of runs at the end of the match regardless of how many wickets either side has lost.